sedhupathivishnu321/advanced_real_time_denoising_app_with_resolution/README.md

 # advanced_real_time_denoising_app_with_resolution
 To develop a real-time image denoising application including Haar wavelet transform, providing users with an intuitive GUI for loading, processing, and visualizing images
+To develop a real-time image denoising application including Haar wavelet transform, providing users with an intuitive GUI for loading, processing, and visualizing images.
+The application allows dynamic adjustments of noise level, filter strength, and resolution in real time, enabling effective noise reduction.
+Users can choose from multiple denoising algorithms and save processed images for further use.
+This project aims to enhance understanding of wavelet transforms and improve digital image quality.